ThyChristiansen/gallery/README.md

     - To to this, I create an new component name GalleryForm.js to create a form for the user can input new picture.
         - In the form I have an input field and an button.
     -After setup the form.
 In the `App.js` file, I create functions take data from the input feild send it to server and from server send it to database.
     - I create a `pool.js` file to setup conecting server with my database.
-Then I create GET, POST, PUT router in `gallery.router.js` to get data, send data, and update data between database and server.
+Then I create GET, POST, PUT route in `gallery.router.js` to get data, send data, and update data between database and server.

+* Ability to delete a gallery item
+    - First, I create delete button for each of the picture in `galleryItem.js`
+    -  To delete item from databasae.
+I also need to setup DELETE route in `gallery.router.js to remove the picture from the database.